 Dr. Douglas W. Stoddard, Medical Director, Explains:

-Dr. Stoddard explains our step-by-step treatment using fat harvested stem cells mixed with PRP.
-Using uptrasound guidance to target the injection area for treatment under local anesthetic, ADSC is used to treat:
+Dr. Stoddard explains a step-by-step treatment using using ultrasound guidance to target the injection area for treatment under local anesthetic, ADSC is used to treat:

 - Meniscal tears